 Intrusion prevention events

-For general best practices related to events, see Event collection in Deep Security.
+For general best practices related to events, see About Deep Security event logging.

 To see the intrusion prevention events captured by Deep Security, go to Events & Reports > Events > Intrusion Prevention Events.

 What information is displayed for intrusion prevention events?

 These columns can be displayed on the Intrusion Prevention Events page.
 You can click Columns to select which columns are displayed in the table.